Julian Assange has been arrested after nearly seven years in the Ecuadorian embassy

 WikiLeaks founder Julian Assange was arrested Thursday morning, nearly seven years after he took refuge in the Ecuadorian embassy in London.

 “He has been taken into custody at a central London police station where he will remain, before being presented before Westminster Magistrates’ Court as soon as is possible,” London’s Metropolitan Police said in a statement.
+Police later confirmed that Assange had been “further arrested” by US authorities in relation to an extradition warrant.

 Law enforcement officials were seen dragging Assange out of the building while he shouted, “They must resist!
 UK resist!”